 Wholistic Health and its Role in the Revolution Wholistic Health is the science of the mind, body and spirit as it relates to health states and dis-ease.
 Because it is all-encompassing, however, it cannot be isolated from other aspects of life.
 That is to say, the principles of Holistic medicine tie into other parts of the human experience, most particularly nutrition.

 For the last few decades, African-Americans have been revolutionizing certain aspects of society, in order to attain freedom, justice, equality, and self-identity.
-We have seen Eurocentric studies turn into Afrocentric, Eurocentric language (English) turned into Ebonics, Eurocentric music turned into Jazz, so on and so forth.
+We have seen Eurocentric studies turn into Afrocentric [studies and experiences].
 However, we have yet to see a revolution in the form of nutritional and/or medical concepts.
 Dr. Afrika says:

-Today, the danger of a Western diet is common knowledge.
-Further, the African-American, using plain logical thinking, can plainly see some absurdity.
-That is: Why would a nation that has physically, economically, mentally, and spiritually enslaved a people, turn around full circle and provide those people with quality food and/or medicine?
-The Islamic writer Akil, author of There are Only Two Religions in the Whole World, summarizes it this way:
+Today, the danger of a Western diet is common knowledge. […] The Islamic writer Akil, author of There are Only Two Religions in the Whole World, summarizes it this way:

 Until there is a medical system that correctly addresses the needs of African peoples, it is most wise that they gain Wholistic Health knowledge and search for Afrocentric remedies/practitioners themselves.
 As the Mystery School medicine men used to say, “Heal Thyself!”